Survival Guide for Parents with Eating Disordered Children

 On the other hand, most of them are interested in promoting healthy eating habits in a child's home.
 That may require some talk about food.
 For example, a common recommendation is to make sure their is a family habit of eating three times a day and eating at least one meal together.
 Also, a common recommendation is to have a healthy variety of foods available in the home.
 There may be some "food talk" about what food choices different family members want in the home.

-David: In your web site www.anorexiasuvivalguide.com, you have a program which you call an "anorexia survival guide for parents".
+David: You have a program which you call an "anorexia survival guide for parents".
 Can you explain that in more detail?

 The idea is to support parents while their child is in treatment.
 The classes and newsletter are a supplement, not a substitute for treatment by a team of professionals.